What are ‘employer-sponsored courses’ and how does this affect my tax?

 - attend the course for at least 20 weeks in that academic year or, if the course is longer, you must attend for at least an average of 20 weeks in an academic year.

-If all of these conditions are met and your study continues, your employer may pay you up to £15,480 tax and NICs free for the 2018/19 academic year, that is, from 1 September 2018.
+If all of these conditions are met and your study continues, your employer may pay you up to £15,480 tax and NIC free for the 2019/20 academic year, that is, from 1 September 2019.

 The £15,480 total includes accommodation, living and travel costs, but tuition fees do not count towards the limit.
 Tuition fees are separately exempt as long as the course is ‘work-related training’, which means it will help you do your job better or is for a qualification relevant to your job.

 The exemption only covers periods when you are away from work studying.
-So if you go back to work, for example, during vacations, your earnings for those periods will be taxed and have NICs deducted as usual.
+However, if you go back to work, for example, during vacations, your earnings for those periods will be taxed and have NIC deducted as usual.

-If you come under this exemption, your entitlement to state benefits could be affected because while you are not paying NICs, you are not building up a contribution record.
-Our Tax Essentials section provides more information.
+If you come under this exemption, your entitlement to state benefits could be affected because while you are not paying NIC, you are not building up a contribution record.
+Our What is National Insurance? page provides more information.